1-raj-2/Stock_Price_Prediction/README.md

 # Stock_Price_Prediction
-The algorithm that is used for this project is Recurrent Neural Networks(Deep Learning).
+This project is built using the Recurrent Neural Networks(Deep learning) algorithm.